zinka88/GetCleanDataCP/README.md

  - First, the test data and training data for the measurements, activities and subjects was column bound together into one dataset.

- -Then the training and test data was stacked together (row bound) to create one dataset.
+ - Then the training and test data was stacked together (row bound) to create one dataset.
 Descriptive column names were added to the dataset using the 'features.txt' file which provided labels for all the measurements in the X* datasets.